johnnyb/ntag424-java/README.md

 # NXP NTAG 424 DNA Library

+NOTE - I consider the 1.0.X series to be "still in development" and breaking changes can occur at any time.
+1.1.0 will be the first "stable" release.
+This is due to a combination of factors, mostly centered around my inexperience with Java packaging and trying to get something to "just work".

 This library is meant to help with handling the NXP NTAG 424 DNA chip.
 Note that the library itself is completely hardware agnostic, and requires adding in a "transceiver" to manage the NFC hardware details.
 See more about that in the Usage section.